 Earning Delta Medallion Status Using Co-branded Cards

-Apart from earning bonus, Delta Medallion credits through cash-paid and award flights, you can also earn 25% more MQMs using Delta’s co-branded cards, particularly the Platinum and Reserve credit cards.
+Apart from the welcome bonuses, you can also earn more MQMs using Delta’s co-branded cards, particularly the Platinum and Reserve credit cards.

 Take note that the personal versions of these credit cards are also eligible for Status Boosts.
-On top of that, the Delta SkyMiles Platinum American Express Card currently has a limited time offer of 90,000 bonus miles while the Delta SkyMiles Platinum Reserve American Express Card has a limited time offer of 80,000 bonus miles and 20,000 MQMs.
+On top of that, the Delta SkyMiles Platinum American Express Card has a welcome offer of 90,000 bonus miles after you spend $3,000 in purchases on your new card in your first three months.
+Offer ends 8/3/2022.

-Here’s a quick summary of the good and bad news of the changes coming in.
+Here’s a quick summary of the good and bad news about the changes coming in.

 - Delta counts award tickets towards MQMs, MQDs, and MQSs.

 - Co-banded cards will also get a 25% bonus MQMs through 2021.

 - The status accelerator applies to all flights taken during the promo period regardless of booking dates.

 - The status accelerator does not count towards flights that are NOT promoted or operated by Delta.

 - Status requirements for Delta Medallion status remain the same.

 These new offers from Delta just make travel a lot more exciting for 2022.
 Sure, the thresholds for reaching Delta Medallion Status are still the same but the 50%-75% boost makes it a lot easier for SkyMiles members to reach their goals.
 What’s also great is that the boost also counts towards award tickets so that’s great news for points enthusiasts.